The Forgettory

 This is probably the most challenging piece to perform, because it takes me back to many of the most challenging moments of my life.
 But I am always left enriched by its final moments and with a strong sense of connection to people I love deeply.

-Acknowledgments and credits
+Acknowledgements and credits

 Written and performed by Tracy Crisp